iuxcode/flukit/README.md

 ),
 ```

-For more information and examples, please see the documentation.
+For more information and examples, please see the documentation (Coming Soon).

 ## Contributing

 Contributions to Flukit are welcome and encouraged!
 To contribute, please fork the repository and submit a pull request.
+Please make sure to read the [Contributing Guide](https://github.com/charles9904/flukit/blob/main/CONTRIBUTING.md) before making a pull request.

+- What needs to be done:

+  - Write a documentation
+  - Write & setup tests
+  - Optimize the code
+  - Add more widget & utilities

 ## License